The Forward Prizes for Poetry

 ENTRIES AND ELIGIBILITY

 1) Collections of poetry (Categories A & B) must be submitted by the publisher.
 Single poems (Category C) may be submitted by the editors and literary editors of print newspapers, periodicals and magazines published in the UK or Republic of Ireland.
-Online journals and web-only publications may submit if a majority of their editors are based in the UK or Republic of Ireland, and if they conform to rule (2).
-Winners of poetry competitions (Category C) must be submitted by the organising body.
+Online journals and web-only publications may submit if a majority of their editors are based in the UK or Republic of Ireland, and if they conform to rule 2.
+Poems which have won competitions (Category C) must be submitted by the organising body.

-2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 24 March 2017: the Poetry Library, the Scottish Poetry Library or Poetry Ireland.
+2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 24 March 2018: the National Poetry Library, the Scottish Poetry Library or Poetry Ireland.
 Editors are themselves responsible for liaising with these organisations, in good time, to ensure they are included in a listing.
-The organisations advise us that, to be included by 24 March 2017, online magazines should submit details to them no later than 10 March 2017.

-3) Six copies of each book submitted, and one copy of each single poem submitted, must be sent to Forward Prizes, Forward Arts Foundation, Somerset House, Strand, London, WC2R 1LA to arrive by 24 March 2017.
+3) Six copies of each book submitted must be sent to Forward Prizes, Forward Arts Foundation, Somerset House, Strand, London, WC2R 1LA to arrive by 23 March 2018.

-4) All entries must be published in the UK or Republic of Ireland within the dates specified in each category below.
-UK publication may include simultaneous publication (within a period of one year) in other countries.
+4) All entries must have been published in the UK or Republic of Ireland within the dates specified above.
+UK publication may include simultaneous publication (within a period of 18 months in other countries).
 Translations from other languages are not eligible.

 5) Entries from individual poets of their own work will not be accepted.
 This includes self-published collections.

-6) Publishers may enter up to four collections of poetry in categories A and B, and up to three poems in Category C. Each publisher may nominate a total of six further collections across Categories A and B, which the judges may choose to call in at their discretion.
+6) Publishers may enter up to four collections of poetry in categories A and B, and up to three poems in Category C. In addition to these four titles, publishers may also enter, into categories A and B, collections by poets who have been shortlisted in any of the Forward Prizes for Poetry over the previous 10 years.

-10) All works entered for the Forward Prizes will also be considered for inclusion in The Forward Book of Poetry.
-This is a non-profit venture and it is therefore a condition of entry that publishers allow poems to be reproduced without payment of an anthology fee, but with appropriate acknowledgements, for distribution throughout the world in the English language, in print, as an eBook, and on the Forward Prizes/National Poetry Day website, in our newsletter, associated publications and social media channels.
+11) All works entered for the Forward Prizes will also be considered for inclusion in The Forward Book of Poetry.
+This is a non-profit venture and it is therefore a condition of entry that publishers allow poems to be reproduced without payment of an anthology fee, but with appropriate acknowledgements, for distribution throughout the world in the English language, in print, as an eBook, on the Forward Prizes/National Poetry Day website, in our newsletter, in associated publications and on social media channels.

-11) Anthologies or collections of works by more than one author are not eligible.
+12) Anthologies or collections of works by more than one author are not eligible.
+Books aimed specifically at children are not eligible.
 Collections should contain only new poems, or poems which have not yet been published in book form.
 Poems or collections of poetry must be written in English.

-13) Shortlisted and winning poets will be expected to be available for publicity around the awards.
+14) Shortlisted and winning poets will be expected to be available for publicity around the awards and where possible to attend the ceremony.
+Poets may also be recorded at the ceremony or for promotion of the Prizes.

-15) No poem, or collection of poetry, entered for the Forward Prizes will be returned.
+17) No poem, or collection of poetry, entered for the Forward Prizes will be returned.
+Please enter on submittable or email this form by 9 March.
+Books must be received by 23 March.

 The Forward Prizes for Poetry are organised by Forward Arts Foundation, a charity that celebrates excellence in poetry and increases its audience.
 Its initiatives include National Poetry Day, a mass celebration of poetry that falls this year on 28 September 2017.
 Both the Forward Prizes and National Poetry Day are supported by Bookmark, Arts Council England, the Esmée Fairbairn Foundation and Southbank Centre.
 Find out more on our website.